strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Memory/MemoryAnalysis(Volatility).md

 To do this, we need to decompress it and use **Volatility** to examine the network connections and process information for the malware.

+>[!NOTE]
-Please keep in mind that we are using a free tool for this lab.
+>Please keep in mind that we are using a free tool for this lab.
 While **Volatility** is great, it has some limitations.
 Specifically, in the area of network PIDs.
 While we use **Volatility**, the same concepts can also be applied to any commercial tools you may be using in your environment.

+>[!TIP]
-Please note this memory dump was created from **VMWare** snapshot feature.
+>This memory dump was created from **VMWare** snapshot feature.
 There are multiple tools like **winpmem** and **FTK Imager** that can also create memory dumps.

 To start, we will open a **Kali** terminal.